raykallen/aiq-research-assistant/deploy/workbench/README.md

 # Quickstart for NVIDIA AI Workbench

-The AI-Q NVIDIA Research Assistant blueprint allows you to create a deep research assistant that can run on-premise, allowing anyone to create detailed research reports using on-premise data and web search.
+The AI-Q NVIDIA Research Assistant Blueprint allows you to create a deep research assistant that can run on-premise, allowing anyone to create detailed research reports using on-premise data and web search.

 > **Note**
 > This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
 It's a free, lightweight developer platform that you can run on your own systems to get up and running with complex AI applications and workloads in a short amount of time.